What is new product development (NPD)?

 A Venture Capital Model

 The way for more mature companies to create a stream of product concepts is to rethink NPD in terms of a venture capital model.
 Think of the product teams within an organization as so many start-ups, funded and monitored by venture capital.
-Within the company, new product development projects compete for unallocated funding, using a venture capital model, where a small number of executives continually sift through bottom-up ideas and fund the most promising.
+Within the company, new product development projects compete for unallocated funding, where a small number of executives continually sift through bottom-up ideas and fund the most promising.

 Within this model, a company needs a governance structure that constantly selects teams pursuing new ideas and creates a protected space for innovation.
 Next, it needs a process for vetting new ideas to reveal their potential.
 Finally, it needs an Agile funding model with a substantial budget earmarked for innovation.